dame-is/cred.blue/README.md

 ### Why was cred.blue created?

-Since its inception, Bluesky has relied upon an innovative domain verification system to help identities establish their credibility and authority.
+Since its inception, Bluesky has relied upon an innovative domain verification system to help identities establish their and authority.
 This system is powerful and should be taken advantage of, but it can only do so much in its current form.
 The cred.blue platform is just one experiment among many that is attempting to help people understand which social media accounts are more (or less) trustworthy.

 ### Is this just a social credit score like they have in China?